MaterStudiorum.ru - домашняя страничка студента.

 Georg Hegel (1770-1831) made this dialectics more generalized.
 His aim was to define basic determinants of historic development so that he could examine peculiarities of its realization in different historic periods and show correlation of historic necessity and people’s conscious activities.
 He drew a picture of social reality all parts of which (objective and subjective, dynamic and static, material and ideal) are interrelated by a dialectic method.

 Of French philosophers one can mention Charles Montesquieu, Jean-Jacques Rousseau, Saint-Simon and others.
 Ch.
 Montesquieu (1689-1755) underlined importance of comparative research of social phenomena.
-J.-J. Rousseau (1712-1778) distinguished classes in the society and believed that man’s nature is good but man is “spoilt” by the society. ............
+J.-J. Rousseau (1712-1778) distinguished classes in the society and believed that man’s nature is good but man is “spoilt” by the society.
+Into the basis of harmonic arrangement of the society he put social agreement, i.e. ............

 Похожие работы: